Blog: Human Rights

 Human rights are rights inherent to all human beings, regardless of race, sex, nationality, ethnicity, language, religion, or any other status.
 Human rights include the right to life and liberty, freedom from slavery and torture, freedom of opinion and expression, the right to work and education, and many more.
 Everyone is entitled to these rights, without discrimination.

-As we move forward this year, let's keep in mind (and heart) these human rights for everyone, and what we can individually do to uphold them with and for all people near and far from our immediate lives.
-And, let us not overlook extending such rights and fair treatment to all life on Earth, such as our pets and wildlife.
+As we move forward this year, let's keep in mind (and heart) these human rights for everyone, and what we can individually do to uphold them with and for all people near and far from our immediate lives through our daily actions.
+Let us not overlook extending such rights and equitable, fair treatment to all life on Earth, be it our family, friends, and people we don't know; including, such treatment toward our pets and wildlife.

 Prompt: In what other ways do you define human rights?